cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/api.md

    - A decoupled architecture
    - separates the data ingestion from the data processing and allows you to scale each system separately.

-   - This architecture enables ingestion of orders directly into a <font color=blue> highly scalable and durable data store </font> such as Amazon Simple Queue Service (SQS).
+   - This architecture enables ingestion of orders directly into a <font color=LightSlateBlue> highly scalable and durable data store </font> such as Amazon Simple Queue Service (SQS).
    - the backend can process these orders at any speed that is suitable for your business requirements and system ability.
-   - Most importantly, <font color=blue> the health of the backend processing system does not impact your ability to continue accepting orders </font>
+   - Most importantly, <font color=LightSlateBlue> the health of the backend processing system does not impact your ability to continue accepting orders </font>